Education in Punjab, India: 21st century

 Sarva Shiksha Abhiyan was started in 2000s by the government of India to provide free and compulsory education to the children from 6 to 14 years of age.

+As per the National Achievement Survey (NAS) 2021 report, Punjab's education system scored higher than the Indian average, with it topping in 11 subjects nation-wide.
+The same year, The Punjab School Education Board (Amendment) Bill, 2021 was brought-up.
 In August 2024, Punjab government announced that it is planning to start a new project called "Schools of happiness".
 According to the sources, it aims to "create a nurturing and joyful learning environment in the schools by upgrading infrastructure, enhancing facilities, and integrating a holistic approach to education".

+In 2026, Punjab's education system was highly-ranked in India, surpassing Kerala, as per a NITI Aayog report.
+As per the Education Quality Report, Punjab successfully bridged the gap between urban and rural areas and supported girls' education.